wichert/lingua/README.rst

 `pot-extract` tool at the root of your source tree.

 ::

      $ pot-create src

-This will create a `messages.pot` file which contains all found messages.
+This will create a ``messages.pot`` file containing all found messages.

 Specifying input files